Category: Drawings

 • Ceiling Plans

-You should not confuse it with a site plan.
+It’s essential to note that plans are not the same as site plans.
 A site plan is a drawing/illustration that shows your property in context to other properties.
-It is based on an Ordnance map and can be purchased online (for roughly £8-10; depending on the scale https://www.buyaplan.co.uk/ ).
-You need one for all planning application.
+It is based on an Ordnance map and can be purchased online, with prices ranging from £8-10, depending on the scale (Source: BuyAPlan.co.uk).
+You need one for all planning applications.
+A site plan provides a visual representation of the property’s location and boundaries, which is vital for the planning process.

 Here are some examples of the plans mentioned above:

 An elevation is a plan that shows the front, side, and rear facade (or lead of the building).
-This includes :
+This includes window/door positions, different surfaces; and, height of the building.

 • different surfaces; and,